digineo/texd/docs/cli-options.md

 - `--compile-timeout=DURATION`, `-t DURATION` (Default: `1m`)

   Maximum duration for a document rendering process before it is killed by texd.
-The value must be acceptable by Go's `ParseDuruation` function.
+The value must be acceptable by Go's `ParseDuration` function.

 - `--parallel-jobs=NUM`, `-P NUM` (Default: number of cores)